zengzhi2015/CarND_MPC_Project/README.md

 ### Recorded video

 In the previous submittion, it seems that the performance of the car is different between running on the reviewer's device and on my device.
 Anyway, the suggestions given by the reviewer is really pertinent.
 So, I have carefully revised my code according to his suggestions.
 In addition, I have recorded the simulation results in this submittion and posted it on Youtube.
-Click [this address](https://youtu.be/svCiJ1t0-Ls) to see it.
+Click [this address](https://youtu.be/svCiJ1t0-Ls) or the following picture to see it.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/svCiJ1t0-Ls" frameborder="0" allowfullscreen></iframe>

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/svCiJ1t0-Ls/0.jpg)](https://www.youtube.com/watch?v=svCiJ1t0-Ls)